gerrit-coder/test/README.md

 - ✅ Copies Terraform template to container
 - ✅ Authenticates with Coder CLI
 - ✅ Pushes template with proper configuration
-- ✅ Handles token authentication
+- ✅ Handles token authentication gracefully
+- ✅ Skips deployment if no token provided (with helpful message)

 ## Troubleshooting